London International Vintners Exchange: Trading

 Liv-ex's global network enables members to trade with other merchants worldwide.
-Trading on Liv-ex is reserved for professional buyers and sellers of fine wine, and is standardized and anonymous.
-The total value of bids and offers on Liv-ex surpasses £100million.
+Trading on Liv-ex is reserved for professional buyers and sellers of fine wine and is standardized and anonymous.
+As of 2018, the total value of bids and offers on Liv-ex surpasses £100million.

 Data

 Liv-ex data is based on the activity of over 620 fine wine merchants based in 47 countries worldwide.
 Their activity accounts for an estimated 95% of fine wine turnover globally.
-Trades, price updates, bids and offers are standardized, verified and published as tens of millions of historic lines, with thousands of daily updates of reliable, independent and trusted data.
+Trades, price updates, bids, and offers are standardized, verified, and published as tens of millions of historic lines, with thousands of daily data updates.

 The data is based on real merchant transactions, rather than advertised prices which can be inaccurate and out of date.
 Liv-ex data is regularly quoted by media outlets including Reuters and Bloomberg.

 Logistics

-With operations across the UK, Europe and Asia, Liv-ex provides its members with settlement and transport services.
-All services are charged at a flat per unit rate (with no minimum quantity).
+With operations across the UK, Europe, and Asia, Liv-ex provides its members with settlement and transport services.
+All services are charged at a flat per-unit rate (with no minimum quantity).
 All wine traded on the market passes through the Liv-ex warehouse in London.
-The warehouse is temperature controlled and highly secure.
 Wine stored in the warehouse can be traded on Liv-ex, without the need to be moved or checked again.
 Transfer of ownership can be instant.

 Liv-ex Products

-Liv-ex has a number of online products.

 LWIN

 LWIN (Liv-ex Wine Identification Number) is the universal wine identifier.
-Liv-ex created it in 2011 to provide a standardized numbering system that is designed to avoid error in communication, transfer and referencing.
+Liv-ex created it in 2011 to provide a standardized numbering system that is designed to avoid errors in communication, transfer and referencing.
 It removes the need to rely on written descriptions and provides the key to establishing which item in one database corresponds to which item in another database, which is helpful in transactions between organizations.

 The unique seven-digit numerical code is designed to quickly and accurately identify an individual fine wine product.
 It enables messaging between systems and over the internet, allowing the trade to share information more easily.

 Each LWIN refers to the wine itself i.e. the producer, brand or vineyard.
 The first six numbers of the code represent each wine's unique identifier, while the seventh number is a “check digit” that minimizes input errors.
 Additional information including the vintage, pack and bottle size can be appended to the LWIN in a standard format.

 The LWIN standards for including additional data are: